 Grand Moff Kilran.
-Seriously, everything he says is at the same time arrogant, condescending and polite — though he cuts the act once you really piss him off.
-Not to mention his nickname "The Butcher of Coruscant".
+Everything he says is at the same time arrogant, condescending and polite — though he cuts the act once you really piss him off.
+Not to mention his nickname is "The Butcher of Coruscant".

 Darth Lachris: She's casually murderous, yet she genuinely enjoys your relationship and you can even start a sexual relationship.

 Doctor Charnagus on Nar Shaddaa is an especially unsettling example.
 On the one hand, he's been grafting parts of Republic soldiers onto Imperial agents so that the Empire can plant them as saboteurs, and he seems quite proud of the procedure he's using; nevertheless, he greets the Republic PC politely, reasoning that it's "only fair" that the PC want to rescue the abducted Republic Captain who's currently on his operating table.
 He helpfully wakes the Captain up to tell him that he's been rescued: "Isn't that wonderful?"